Part 5: Existential Risk

 - Toby Ord

-If we want to do as much good as we can, and create better lives for our descendants, we should consider ways we could destroy ourselves — and figure out how to stop that from happening.
+If we want to do as much good as we can, and create better lives for our descendants, we should consider ways we could destroy ourselves — and figure out how to stop them from happening.

 Organization Spotlight: Future of Humanity Institute